justin13601/ACES/docs/source/configuration.md

 criteria which, conditioned on a set of predicate definitions, are _dataset agnostic_.

-Predicates are currently limited to "count" predicates, which are predicates that count the number of times a boolean condition is satisfied over a given time window, which can either be a single timepoint, thus tracking whether how many observations there were that satisfied the boolean condition in that event (_aka_ at that timepoint) or over 1-dimensional windows.
+Predicates are currently limited to "count" predicates, which are predicates that count the number of times a boolean condition is satisfied over a given time window, which can either be a single timestamp, thus tracking whether how many observations there were that satisfied the boolean condition in that event (_aka_ at that timestamp) or over 1-dimensional windows.
 In the future, predicates may expand to include other notions of functional characterization, such as tracking the average/min/max value a concept takes on over a time-period, etc.